About ENERGY STAR

 An ENERGY STAR certified home is significantly more energy efficient in its heating and cooling than a comparable home built to code.
 This increased level of energy efficiency can be met using standard technologies and manufacturing

 practices by successfully integrating three key home components:

-energy-efficient building envelope (e.g., effective insulation, tight construction,
+- An energy-efficient building envelope (e.g., effective insulation, high-performance windows and tight construction),

 - Energy-efficient space heating and cooling equipment, and